-Compliance with an effluent limit that is below the OEPA QL is determined in accordance with ORC Section 6111.13 and OAC Rule 3745-33-07(C).
-For maximum effluent limits, any value reported below the OEPA QL shall be considered in compliance with the effluent limit.
-For average effluent limits, compliance shall be determined by taking the arithmetic mean of values reported for a specified averaging period, using zero (0) for any value reported at a concentration less than the OEPA QL, and comparing that mean to the appropriate average effluent limit.
+The parameters below have had effluent limitations established that are below the Ohio EPA Quantification Level (QL) for the approved analytical procedure promulgated at 40 CFR Part 136.
+QLs may be expressed as Practical Quantification Levels (PQL) or Minimum Level (ML).
+Compliance with an effluent limit that is below the QL is determined in accordance with ORC Section 6111.13 and OAC 3745-33-07(C).
+For maximum effluent limits, any value reported below the QL shall be considered in compliance with the effluent limit.
+For average effluent limits, compliance shall be determined by taking the arithmetic mean of values reported for a specified averaging period, using zero (0) for any value reported at a concentration less than the QL, and comparing that mean to the appropriate average effluent limit.
 An arithmetic mean that is less than or equal to the average effluent limit shall be considered in compliance with that limit.
 The permittee must utilize the lowest available detection method currently approved under 40 CFR Part 136 for monitoring these parameters.

-REPORTING:
+Reporting:

-All analytical results, even those below the OEPA QL (listed below), shall be reported.
+All analytical results, even those below the QL, shall be reported.
 Analytical results are to be reported as follows:

-- 1. Results above the QL: Report the analytical result for the parameter of concern. - 2.
-Results above the MDL, but below the QL: Report the analytical result, even though it is below the QL. - 3.
-Results below the MDL: Analytical results below the method detection limit shall be reported as "below detection" using the reporting code "AA".
+- 1. Results above the QL: report the analytical result for the parameter of concern. - 2.
+Results above the method detection limit (MDL) but below the QL: report the analytical result, even though it is below the QL. - 3.
+Results below the MDL: report the analytical result as "below detection" using the code "AA".

-The following table of quantification levels will be used to determine compliance with NPDES permit limits:
+The following table of QLs will be used to determine compliance with final effluent limits:

-Parameter PQL ML
+Parameter PQL ML Chlorine, Total Residual 0.050 mg/L

-Chlorine, total residual 0.050 mg/l --

-This permit may be modified, or, alternatively, revoked and reissued, to include more stringent effluent limits or conditions if information generated as a result of the conditions of this permit indicate the presence of these pollutants in the discharge at levels above the water quality-based effluent limit (WQBEL).
+This permit may be modified, or revoked and reissued, to include more stringent effluent limits or conditions if information generated as a result of the conditions of this permit indicate the presence of these pollutants in the discharge at levels above the water quality based effluent limits (WQBELs).